AMIScript: Scripting¶

 Type Safety & Coercion¶

 All types support null value.
 Dereferencing null, results in null.
-Expressions with null result in null
+Expressions with null result in null.

 Flexible type coercion.
-When coercion is not possible the value is coerced to null.
+When coercion is not possible, the value is coerced to null.

-All types can be thrown / caught and all blocks can have catch clauses (try key word is not necessary)
+All types can be thrown/caught and all blocks can have catch clauses (try key word is not necessary).

 String Templates¶

-If strings contain a \${...} the content of the curly brackets is interpreted
+, the content of the curly brackets is interpreted.

 String Template Example¶